-We took the lease in Summer 2018 and applied for a CCF Development Grant to help us to do the work needed for an application.
+We took the lease in Summer 2018 and applied for a Climate Challenge Fund (CCF) Development Grant to help us to do the work needed for an application.
 This was a meaningful process for us.
 We were able to visit Moo Food in Muir of Ord and held community consultation sessions using 'Shifting Normal' to inform the development of the project.
-Within our consultation work we discussed plans with the community, held volunteer sessions including a very well attended Garden Open Day complete with local food being served and gained a core group of 23 people who were prepared to set about work in the Garden tidying and planning.
+Within our consultation work, we discussed plans with the community, held volunteer sessions including a very well-attended Garden Open Day complete with local food being served and gained a core group of 23 people who were prepared to set about work in the Garden tidying and planning.
 Community consultation was the key for us in determining the project.

 Along the way - Gained membership of Development Trust Association Scotland.
 Work regularly with Highlands and Islands Enterprise, Highland Council and other community organisations throughout Caithness such as Caithness Voluntary Group and Thurso Community Council.
 In Oct 2018 awarded funding from Highland LEADER (£28,000) and the Caithness & North Sutherland Fund (£5,000) to run a tourism development project/fund a Tourism Development Officer.
 We were a partner organisation in a consortium application to the Scottish Government Aspiring Communities Fund with Caithness Voluntary Group (CVG) for £180,000.
 TCDT were instrumental in this award of funding and it was used to employ development officers across Caithness, including Thurso identifying inequalities and developing facilities and services to reduce these.